dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 ### Option 3 - Submit an article through the Community Picks feature (beta)

-Learn more about Community Pick in [this guide](../key-features/community-picks.md).
+Learn more about Community Picks in [this guide](../key-features/community-picks.md).

 ## Getting notified when your article is listed